heymynameisrob/deal-delivers-app/content/posts/2020-school-meals-help-this-october-half-term.md

 *If you are a food related business and keen to help over Christmas holidays and future half terms please email hello @ dealdelivers.com with the subject 'School Meals'.*

-**Cin Cin Bar:**  Staff have volunteered their time and are offering breakfast club from Monday 26th - Friday 30th October 8am - 11am.
+**Cin Cin Bar** Staff have volunteered their time and are offering breakfast club from Monday 26th - Friday 30th October 8am - 11am.
 Book (no questions asked) Visit their **[Facebook page](https://www.facebook.com/cincinbarandbistro)**

 **Soulchef Catering** from Wednesday to Friday from 12.
 Thursday from 3pm.
 At the Astor Theatre.
 Order here 07871176466.
 Visit their [Facebook page](https://www.facebook.com/Soulchefcatering/)